Margaret Chan: Director of Health in Hong Kong, 1994–2003

 Her performance during the SARS outbreak, which ultimately led to 299 deaths, attracted harsh criticism from the Legislative Council of Hong Kong and many people with SARS and their relatives.
 She was criticised by the Legislative Council for her passiveness, for believing in misleading information shared by the mainland authority, and for not acting swiftly.
 She was also criticised for a lack of political wisdom was evident in her indifference to media reports and widespread public fear at that time.
 On the other hand, the SARS expert committee established by the HKSAR government to assess its handling of the crisis, opined that the failure was not Chan's fault, but due to the structure of Hong Kong's health care system, in which the separation of the hospital authority from the public health authority resulted in problems with data sharing.

 Assistant to DGWHO

 Chan left the Hong Kong Government in August 2003 after 25 years of service to join the World Health Organization.

+She could initially not take up a post of Assistant Director-General because the Chinese Government did not give its clearance.
+She was given the post of Director, Sustainable Development and Healthy Environment Department, until she could move on, in 2005, to the position of ADG.

 From 2003 until 2005, Chan served as the Representative of the World Health Organization Director-General for Pandemic Influenza and as Assistant Director-General for Communicable Diseases.